jcentino/loopback-example-coffee-shop/README.md

 Features covered in this app -

-* Model - CoffeeShops, Reviews, Customers
+* Model - CoffeeShops, Reviews, Customers.
-* Datasources and connectors
+* Datasources and connectors.
 * Model relations - Customers can add Reviews for Coffeeshops.
-* ACls - No write access to Reviews
+* ACls - No write access to Reviews.
-* Custom method example in common/models/coffee-shop.js
+* Custom method example in common/models/coffee-shop.js.
-* FE map in client/index.html
+* FE map in client/index.html.
-* Strong-studio discovery and migration using mysql and the Coffee model
+* Strong-studio discovery and migration using mysql and the Coffee model.